-Soil samples are collected annually from ambient air monitoring locations (see Figure 4.1) and analyzed for transuranic radionuclides (americium-241, neptunium-237, plutonium-238, and plutonium-239/240), technetium-99, uranium, and uranium isotopes (uranium-233/234, uranium-235, uranium-236, and uranium-238) in accordance with the DOE Environmental Monitoring Plan for the Portsmouth Gaseous Diffusion Plant.
+Soil samples are collected annually from ambient air monitoring locations (see Figure 4.1) and analyzed for transuranic radionuclides (americium-241, neptunium-237, plutonium-238, and plutonium-239/240), technetium-99, uranium, and uranium isotopes (uranium-233/234, uranium-235/236, and uranium-238) in accordance with the DOE Environmental Monitoring Plan for the Portsmouth Gaseous Diffusion Plant.

-Plutonium-239/240 was detected at activities ranging from 0.0104 to 0.0204 pCi/g in the samples collected from 9 of the 15 monitoring stations, including the background station A37.
+Plutonium-239/240 was detected at activities ranging from 0.00877 to 0.0189 pCi/g in the samples collected from 8 of the 15 monitoring stations, including the background station A37.
 These detections are much less than the U.S. EPA preliminary remediation goal for plutonium-239/240 (2.59 pCi/g) in residential soil, and are most likely present due to atmospheric fallout from nuclear weapons testing.
-Americium-241 was detected at 0.0132 pCi/g at station A9 (south of PORTS).
-This detection is also much less than the U.S. EPA preliminary remediation goal for americium-241 (1.87 pCi/g) in residential soil.
-No other transuranics were detected in any of the soil samples collected during 2012.
+No other transuranics were detected in any of the soil samples collected during 2013.